sv3ndk/bookshelf/readme.md

 * error handling in http4s can either be specifically in each route, or else for repetitive stuff we can let the `MessageFailure` "bubbleUp" and use a middleware to transform it.
 I crafted a middleware that returns quite a verbose message, it's probably not the most secure option.

+* Doobie check() is quite good at detecting compatibility of the query with the scala types

 * I don't like implicits, they fail in obscure ways when the relevant imports are missing, especially when a chain of them is necessary (e.g. a functio requireing an implicit entity decorer, itself requiring a json decoder, itself requiring a refined type decoder...), as a user I need to understand lot's of implementation details to fix my bugs when I used them incorrectly.

 * stack traces in app written with Cats are pretty much unusable since they often show mostly pluming technical info as opposed to pointing to the source of the issue

-* My current feeling towads tagless final is that it's probably overly-generalization, adding an additional layer of abstraction for little added value.
+* My current feeling towards tagless final is that it's probably overly-generalization, adding an additional layer of abstraction for little added value.
 OTOH without it we end up with all functions returning `IO[Stuff]` which is a bit the effect equivalent of returning `Object` everywhere, it's super broad.
 Ideally, we should seek opportunities to express business logic as simple functions outside of any effect, and delegate to it from and effectful layer using `IO.fromEither(...)` or so.

 Further notes: